SimeonDee/improved-case-base-reasoning/README.md

 It uses streamlit to render a friendly user interface for end-users.

-Users select from a list of symptoms, sets a number of desired k-nearest solutions and a similarity threshold, then the system uses CBR approach to get the disease (using Nearest solution) predicted.
+Users select from a list of symptoms, sets a number of desired k-nearest solutions and a similarity threshold, then the system uses CBR approach to return the k-disease (Nearest solution) having similarity scores above the specified threshold.

 ---
 - Name: `Oluwaseyi Oluwatobi OMONIJO`